-If you have a disability that may affect your application to Westminster Working Cultures UK you can choose to inform us of this, please email [email protected].
+If you have a disability that may affect your application to Westminster Working Cultures UK, you can choose to inform us of this by emailing [email protected].

 By disclosing this information, we may be able to adapt the process for you and take this into account when considering your application.
 Any information you disclose will be confidential.

 Watch this video to find out how taking part in a WWC programme will help to develop your networking skills.